 Experimental Results and Comparison

-This section contains the dataset description, reasons behind selecting random forest classifier, results obtained using proposed method and comparison with some state-of-the art methods.
+This section contains the dataset description, classifier selection, results obtained using proposed method and comparison with some state-of-the art methods.
 In the comparison section, first stage deals with the comparison of the proposed RILTP with some other texture based features.
 Whereas, the second stage contains comparative study of feature selection methods.
 Finally, few error cases are analyzed briefly.